 The reason is that whether we like it or not, money has an impact on almost every aspect of life.
 And since I help people manage their personal financial affairs, their goals are the central pillar around which I base all my advice.

 People are striving for vastly different things.
 Their requirements vary significantly, even when it comes to universal financial needs like pensions, savings plans and insurance.
 Some are looking for safe, steady growth, others are prepared to take on more risk in return for potentially spectacular returns.
 One high earning client working in the technology industry wants to invest in potentially risky tech startup and cyber currencies.
 Another, working in conservation, is only interested in sustainable eco-investments.

-The point is the client sets the objectives and parameters, and it is my job to find the vehicle for designing a plan to make it happen.
-And that’s what I love about my job, using my knowledge and experience to help them get to where they want to go.
+The point is the client sets the objectives and parameters, and it is my job to find the vehicle and design a plan to make it happen.
+And that’s what I love about my job, using my knowledge and experience to help my clients get to where they want to go.

 Over the course of my career, I have assisted thousands of clients.
 I have developed professional relationships with all kinds of professionals in the financial and related fields; investment and fund managers, lawyers, accountants, insurers, technical experts and government departments.
 Working with international expatriates means that some financial issues can be fiendishly complicated, particularly tax and inheritance planning, domiciles and jurisdictions.
 It is my job to filter that for the clients and help them understand the choices they have available to them.